marsipu/mne-pipeline-hd/README.md

 6. Commit changes: `git commit --all `
 7. Push changes to your forked repository on GitHub: `git push`
 8. Make "New pull request" from your new feature branch

+## Acknowledgments
+This Pipeline is build on top of [MNE-Python](https://mne.tools/stable/index.html)
+> Andersen LM.
+Group Analysis in MNE-Python of Evoked Responses from a Tactile Stimulation Paradigm: A Pipeline for
+> Reproducibility at Every Step of Processing, Going from Individual Sensor Space Representations to an across-Group
+> Source Space Representation.
+Front Neurosci.
+2018 Jan 22;12:6. doi: 10.3389/fnins.2018.00006.
+PMID: 29403349;
+> PMCID: PMC5786561.

+It originated from a pipeline by [Lau M. Andersen](https://doi.org/10.3389/fnins.2018.00006)
+> Andersen LM.
+Group Analysis in MNE-Python of Evoked Responses from a Tactile Stimulation Paradigm: A Pipeline for
+> Reproducibility at Every Step of Processing, Going from Individual Sensor Space Representations to an across-Group
+> Source Space Representation.
+Front Neurosci.
+2018 Jan 22;12:6. doi: 10.3389/fnins.2018.00006.
+PMID: 29403349;
+> PMCID: PMC5786561.